► Fourth-generation Tucson driven

 Big brother is driving you…

-Truth be told, we were expecting a two-tonne kerbweight given the amount of Tucson tech (hybrid models actually weigh between 1564 to 1685 depending on spec).
+Truth be told, we were expecting a two-tonne kerbweight given the amount of Tucson tech (hybrid models actually weigh between 1564 to 1685 depending on spec, PHEVs start at 1818kg).
 Driving forwards or backwards, braking, the view down the side, the front and back seats: everything is monitored and automated where possible.
 Even on the most basic of Tucson models, SE Connect, you will have rear parking sensors and camera, automated motorway driving, lane-keep assistance (one of the naggiest and most hyperactive versions we've tried) and emergency brake assist.

 Go for the flashiest Ultimate versions, and you can have the ability to remote park the full hybrid using the key fob, surround parking cameras and Blind Spot View Monitor via an optional Tech Pack.
 You might have read about this on other Hyundai and Kia models: click the indicator and the rearward side view is usefully relayed in the digital binnacle, on the appropriate right or left side of the display.
 Unlike Audi’s similar system, the side mirrors remain.